Signs of recovery seen blunting opposition to UBS pay

 ISS has also warned UBS needs to introduce bonus caps for top executives next year, and that if it does not, it will strongly consider a recommendation to vote against its pay plan.

-Unlike other European lenders with investment banking divisions such as HSBC and Barclays, UBS does not have a fixed ratio between bonuses and base salary for executive directors and is instead waiting for Europe to finalise rules on banker bonuses before making any changes.
+Unlike other European lenders with investment banking divisions such as HSBC (HSBA.L) and Barclays (BARC.L), UBS does not have a fixed ratio between bonuses and base salary for executive directors and is instead waiting for Europe to finalize rules on banker bonuses before making any changes.

 From January 2014, banker bonuses in Europe will be limited to a maximum two-and-a-half times base salary.